 - If you see the message Do you want to download Torrent Stream Controller?… Answer No.

 - You’ll see the message AceStream: All done successfully!
 Press OK.

 - Now properly close Kodi.
 Go to the Home Screen, press the Power Button on the top left corner and select Exit.

 - Install AceStream Engine app on Android.

-The recommended way is using the AceStream.apk file on your device’s Downloads folder, use your preferred File Manager app to open the file.
+The recommended way is to use the AceStream.apk file downloaded by Plexus on your device’s Downloads folder, find the file using your preferred File Manager app and install AceStream Engine app.
 You might have to allow installation of apps from unknown sources on your device, this is usually under Android Settings > Security > Unknown Sources.

 - Open the AceStream app and wait for the initial setup to finish, you don’t need to sign in.

 - Go back to your device’s Home Screen and leave AceStream Engine running in the background.

 - Open Kodi.

 Be patient when opening AceStream or SopCast links on slow Android boxes, the initial connection may take about a minute.